-Participants in this four-week online class (July 10-August 6) will explore twenty popular digital tools educators use in their classrooms to extend learning and differentiate for student needs.
-Participants will review between one and four during the class (by themselves or in groups; this depends upon enrollment) and present their review to classmates in a weekly Google Hangout.
+Participants in this four-week online class will explore twenty popular digital tools educators use in their classrooms to extend learning and differentiate for student needs.
+Participants will review between one and four during the class (by themselves or in groups; this depends upon enrollment) and present their review to classmates in a weekly virtual meeting.
 Participants will respond to the reviews of their classmates with comments, suggestions, personal experience, and questions.
 All tools can be used by participants in their classroom during the upcoming school year.

 At the end of this course, participants get 24 hours of professional development credit and a Certificate of Completion itemizing their accomplishments.

 This is a high-energy, innovative, and motivating class that can be reproduced in a Professional Development setting or with students in your classroom.
 Assessment is project-based so participants should be prepared to be fully-involved and eager risk-takers.

 This is a group enrollment for five+ and delivered via Google Classroom.

 At the completion of this course, you will be able to:

 - use twenty new webtools that integrate technology into classroom learning